Taxation: separate trade - cessation

 - selling a programme, and all the rights in it, for others to exploit, or

-- making television programmes under contract to another person such that it never holds any of the rights.
+- making animations under contract to another person such that it never holds any of the rights.

 In cases where a programme, and all the rights in it, is sold outright, it will be easy to determine the point where the trade ceases.

 The point of cessation may be less clear where some or all of the rights in the programme are retained by the TPC.
-Broadly speaking, a trade ceases when the TPC no longer actively exploits, nor has any expectation that income will arise from, the television programme rights.
+Broadly speaking, a trade ceases when the TPC no longer actively exploits, nor has any expectation that income will arise from, the animation rights.

-If a trade ceases, the TPC may be able to use losses under Television Tax Relief (TTR) by using the special terminal loss rule, see TPC30040.
+If a trade ceases, the TPC may be able to use losses under Television Tax Relief (TTR) by using the special terminal loss rule, see APC30040.